shiruken/only-flairs/README.md

 * **Only Restrict Top-Level Comments:** Allow comment replies from any user regardless of flair
 * **Exclude Moderators:** Exclude subreddit moderators from comment restrictions
 * **Removal Reason:** Subreddit removal reason to use on actioned comments.
 Select 'None' to specify no removal reason.
 * **Sticky Comment:** Text for the sticky comment on the post.
+Use the placeholder `%%flair%%` to include a list of the selected flairs.
 Leave empty to disable.
 Defaults to the value defined in the installation settings.
 * **Expiration:** Automatically disable comment restrictions after selected duration

 ## Notifications: Modmail